jointxroad/About/README.md

 What will be in the community Github in the first phase are:

 * X-Road Integration patterns.
-Documents will be elsewhere too and writing process takes place in coauthoring platform overleaf.com, which has github connection)
+Documents will be elsewhere too and [ources are in github repo patterns](https://github.com/jointxroad/patterns))
 * Code examples for basic operations in X-Road including communication with Security Server
 * Code examples related to integration patterns